thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 ## Installing new pip or npm packages

+### Node
 Since `yarn` is inside the container, currently the easiest way to install new packages is to add them to the `package.json` file and rebuild the container.

-Python dependencies are a bit special.
-As we are using `pipenv` best option is to use `make py-install-deps cmd=<dependency>`.
+### Python

+Python package management is handled by `pipenv`, and employs a lock file (`Pipfile.lock`) to store the package version information.
-After package is added also don't forget to `make Pipfile.lock` to update lock file.
-This ensure when we are building production images we don't install conflicting packages and everything is resolved to matching version while developing.
+The lock file ensures that when we are building production images we don't install conflicting packages and everything is resolved to matching version while developing.

-When using `pipenv` via make file it will create the virtualenv under project directory.
-To use `pipenv` manually without `Makefile`, prefix `pipenv` commands with `PIPENV_VENV_IN_PROJECT=1`.
+To install a new Python package, there are two options.
+* Edit the `Pipfile` and add the required package there, then run `make pipenv-lock` to regenerate the lock file.
+* Or run `make pipenv-install cmd=<package>` -- this will add the package to Pipenv and regenerate Pipfile.lock in one take.

 ## Rebuilding Docker images